Economic Impact | Employment

 Loading

-More than 30% of respondents now work fewer hours than before the wildfires.
-That means they either switched from full-time to part-time work or no employment, or from part-time to no employment.
-Lack of sufficient job opportunities in West Maui and post-disaster trauma are likely the primary reasons.
-Only a small minority (3.5%) of respondents now work more hours than before the disaster.
+Roughly a quarter of respondents now work fewer hours than before the wildfires.
+That means fire-affected people either switched from full-time to part-time work or no employment, or from part-time to no employment.
+A lack of sufficient job opportunities in West Maui and ongoing health effects of the disaster are likely the primary reasons.
+Only a small minority of respondents now work more hours than before the disaster.
+These numbers have remained notably consistent since August 2024, with no convincing evidence of rebound in employment uptake in this cohort yet.

 UHERO